cdluminate/ProdL/ProdL.md

 #### 0.7.1.
 OpenSSH (SSH)

 For what it's worth, I think OpenSSH is the most resilient remote access solution.
-Please refer the public materials for its basic usage.
+Please refer to the public materials for its basic usage.
 I shall point out some keys about it:

 1. **Automatic authorization using RSA key.** The simplest way for authentication